 Note: Making money from blogging is not as easy as it looks, but it’s also not that hard.
 If you do it properly, you can make good money, or at least enough to cover your cost of living.
 I earn my entire living from blogging.

 When trying to monetize, there are several downsides to a multi-niche blog:

 1. It will be difficult to cater to your readers need

 Ask yourself a few questions:

-As a blog reader myself, I like to subscribe to blogs dedicated to topics of specific interest to me.
-I don’t want to be bombarded with information overload on a wide variety of topics when I set out to read about a particular topic.
+As a blog reader myself, I like to subscribe to blogs dedicated to topics that are specifically interesting to me.
+I don’t want to be bombarded with information about a wide variety of topics when I set out to read about a particular topic.
 I prefer to keep my focus on those topics which I enjoy reading and learning about.

 - A blog which is dedicated to photography tips.